aganovia/ParkingAppTutorial/README.md

         }
 ```

-First we check to see if the latitude and longitude coordinates haven't changed from their default 0.0 values (realistically it would be possible for someone to be at latitude 0.0 and longitude 0.0, but that is highly unlikely).
+First we check to see if the latitude and longitude coordinates haven't changed from their default 0.0 values (it would be possible for someone to be at latitude 0.0 and longitude 0.0, but that is highly unlikely and unrealistic).
 If they are still their default values, we update the screen to let the user know to tap "Update Location" first so their location can be retrieved.

 Once we have a location to work with, we create an Intent that loads a map of the location, and call startActivity() on that intent.
 Note the part where we send our specific $latitude and $longitude values.
-Once pressing the "Open In Maps" button, the Google Maps app will open on the user's device with their location coordinates already loaded.
+Upon pressing the "Open In Maps" button, the Google Maps app will open on the user's device with their location coordinates already loaded.

 There are a number of ways to implement Google Maps Intents for Android.
 You can read more about the process [here](https://developers.google.com/maps/documentation/urls/android-intents).

 9) You're done!
 Now you're able to obtain a device's last known location and reverse geocode its coordinates into an address.
-Implement Android's Navigation Component and Recycler View to fully flesh out the application.
+To fully flesh out the application, implement the "copy location" button to copy the latitude and longitude to the device's clipboard, and implement Android's Navigation Component and Recycler View in order to save and display locations on a History screen.

+Before testing the "Update Location" button in an emulator, make sure to set the emulator's location first.
+This image shows how to do that:

+![Image](https://i.imgur.com/QCTyUB9.png)

-## Conclusion
+## Conclusion and Further Discussion

 This tutorial covers a common use case for our focus area, which is location retrieval.
 There are myriad other use cases and implementations which can be explored on the Google developer page for [Location and Context APIs](https://developers.google.com/location-context/).

 Another interesting area for further study is [Geofencing](https://developers.google.com/location-context/geofencing), which deals with defined parameters (_geofences_) surrounding areas of interest.
 You can also read more on what the [Places API](https://cloud.google.com/maps-platform/places/) has to offer apart from Geocoding support.
 It is often used in conjunction with Google Maps.

 An alternative to the Play Services' Fused Location Provider is Android's Location API, which instead uses [LocationManager](https://developer.android.com/reference/android/location/LocationManager).
 This provides the same functionality with slightly different implementation.
-Google's Location Services provides better battery performance and higher accuracy.
+Google's Location Services provide better battery performance and higher accuracy.
 You can read more about the differences between these services and their implementations [here](https://stackoverflow.com/questions/33022662/android-locationmanager-vs-google-play-services).

-When testing these features in an emulator, make sure to set the location of the emulator before running your app.
-This image shows how to do that:

-![Image](https://i.imgur.com/QCTyUB9.png)

-[Here](https://github.com/TrevorSpitzley/CIS357_FinalProject/tree/main) is the Github repository for our full app.
+[Here](https://github.com/tristankingsley/cis357Project) is the Github repository for our full app.
+All of the tutorial code can be found in MainFragment.kt, which is located in cis357Project/app/src/main/java/edu/gvsu/cis/cis357project/MainFragment.kt.